NaaVRE/vl-reprolab/README.md

 ## Environment management

 1. Click on “Create Environment”.
 This step can take while.
-This creates a new virtual environment in `~/my_venv`.
+This creates a new environment in `~/my_venv`.

    ![create-environment.png](img/create-environment.png)

-   At this point, you can restart your virtual lab instance to use the newly-created virtual environment as a notebook kernel.
+   At this point, you can restart your virtual lab instance to use the newly-created environment as a notebook kernel.
 To do so, click on “File > Logout” and start the virtual lab again.
-You can then select the virtual environment from the list of available kernels.
+You can then select the environment from the list of available kernels.

 2. Click on “Freeze Dependencies”.
 This creates a list of the dependencies installed in the current environment in `~/requirements.txt`.
 This file can later be used to install the dependencies on a different machine.